ilikeprograms/Cluckles/README.md

 Bootstrap Theme Editor
 =====================

-Boostrap Theme Editor allows live modification of Boostrap themes so that you can customise them easily.
+Bootstrap Theme Editor allows live modification of Boostrap themes so that you can customise them easily.
-There is an example page provided (index.html) which makes it easy to see it in action!
+There is an example page provided (build/example/index.html) which makes it easy to see it in action!

+The example deme page has a User Interface which has panels where you can change the different parts of bootstrap by using color pickers to change the styling.
+Simple and Easy.

 The included files can be distributed and used in other projects to provide live editing functionality.

+## Quick Start

+- Download the Project by either `cloning` or `forking`.
+(Then CD into BootstrapThemeEditor)
+- Install dependencies by running `npm install` and `bower install`
+- Run `Grunt` to build the files and open the example demo page in the browser
+- Take a look at the demo!

 ##What is Supported?